Gold Coast / Cairns (Australia)

 G’day from the Gold Coast: 40 Miles of Beach Paradise

-To be honest, it was exactly the antidote we needed.
+To be completely honest, it was exactly the antidote we needed.
 We had just left the USA during the peak of a highly divisive presidential election.
 Back home, it was almost impossible to escape the nonstop, conflicting TV news and social media coverage.
-Everyone seemed completely on edge—you could practically sense the smiles and souls being drained right out of people.
+Everyone seemed completely on edge—you could practically sense the smiles and souls being drained right out of my fellow Americans.
 The emotional trauma I witnessed during our brief stay in America was immediately erased the moment we landed on the complete opposite side of the world.

-Maui vs. The Gold Coast
+Maui vs. The Gold Coast (Queensland)

 Top Gold Coast Beaches: From North to South